marsupialtail/quokka/docs/docs/tutorial.md

 #Advanced Tutorials

 This section is for learning how to use Quokka's graph level API.
-This is expected for use cases where the dataframe API cannot satisfy your needs.
+This is expected for use cases where the DataStream API cannot satisfy your needs.
 Most users are not expected to program at this level.
-You should contact me: zihengw@stanford.edu if you want to do this.
+You should contact me: zihengw@stanford.edu or hit me up on Discord if you want to do this.

-You should probably stop reading now, unless you are a Stanford undergrad or masters student (or somebody else) who somehow decided to work with me on Quokka.
+You should probably stop reading now, unless you are a Stanford undergrad or masters student (or somebody else) who somehow decided to work with me on Quokka. **You should read this tutorial if you want to add a new executor or input reader into Quokka.** You should probably read up on the [Cartoons](started.md) section first, and then come back here.
+You probably should also first run the [DataStream Tutorial](simple.md) to make sure Quokka actually works on your machine.

 The code for the tutorials can be found under `apps/tutorials`.
 They might perform meaningless tasks or perform tasks which you shoudn't necessarily use Quokka for, but they will showcase how Quokka works.